-The 2016 Foundation Skills Assessment Tool (FSAT) is now available for use.
-Funded by the Department of Education and Training, FSAT is an interactive online tool designed to identify and measure an individual's foundation skill levels (English language, literacy and numeracy skills as well as employability skills).
-These skills are fundamental to participation in the workforce, the community and in adult education and training.
+The 2016 Foundation Skills Assessment Tool (FSAT, the Tool) is now available for use.
+Funded by the Department of Education and Training, FSAT can identify and measure an individual's foundation skill levels: English language, literacy and numeracy skills as well as employability skills.